Dunlop Pneumatic Tyre Co Ltd v Selfridge & Co Ltd: Facts

 Dunlop made tyres.
 It did not want them sold cheaply but to maintain a standard resale price.
 It agreed with its dealers (in this case, Dew & Co.) not to sell them below its recommended retail price.
 It also bargained for dealers to get the same undertaking from their retailers (in this case, Selfridge).
 If retailers did sell below the list price, they would have to pay £5 per tyre in liquidated damages to Dunlop.
 Dunlop thus was the third party to a contract between Selfridge and Dew.
-When Selfridge sold the tyres at below the agreed price, Dunlop sued to enforce the contract by injunction and claimed damages.
-Selfridge argued that Dunlop could not enforce the burden of a contract between Dunlop and Dew, which Selfridge had not agreed to.
+When Selfridge sold the tyres at below the agreed price, Dunlop sued it for breach of contract by injunction and claimed damages.
+Selfridge argued that Dunlop could not enforce the burden of a contract between Selfridge and Dew, which Dunlop had not agreed to.

 At trial, the judge of the first instance, found in favour of Dunlop.
 At appeal the damages and injunction were reversed, saying that Selfridge was not a principal or an agent and thus was not bound.